 I have used the recent posts stack in a footer partial on all pages and noticed that it’s only working on 2 pages: home and blog.

-on all other pages it just shows the generic: This is an example blog post to get you started instead of the real posts that should be listed there.
+This is an example blog post to get you started instead of the real posts that should be listed there.

 (in fact this example post isn’t even on the server!)